A Survey of Graph Transformers: Architectures, Theories and Applications

 Similar to the attention bias, relative PE can also be used as attention masks.
 GraphiT~\cite{mialon2021graphit} proposes positive definite kernels on graphs as relative PE for attention masks.
-Specifically, GraphiT exploits the diffusion kernel and the p-step random walk kernel, where the masking matrices are shown in \cref{eq:kernel:diffusion} and \cref{eq:kernel:randomwalk} respectively.

-where $\BL$ is the Laplacian matrix, $\beta$ and $p$ are hyperparameters.
+Specifically, GraphiT exploits the diffusion kernel $\BM = e^{- \beta \BL}$ and the p-step random walk kernel $\BM = (\BI - \gamma \BL)^{p}$, where $\BL$ is the Laplacian matrix, $\beta$ and $p$ are hyperparameters.
 GraphiT demonstrates the effectiveness of these relative PEs as attention masks across various datasets.

 Despite the effectiveness of classic graph diffusion, scaling it with standard attention mechanism to large graph is challenging due to the quadratic complexity regarding the number of nodes.
 Furthermore, as attention masks, relative PEs are not directly applicable to low-rank linear Transformers which do not explicitly construct an attention matrix.
 To this end, GKAT~\cite{choromanski2022block} proposes a novel Random Walks Graph-Nodes Kernel (RWGNK) with sub-quadratic complexity.
 RWGNK operates as a low-rank masking directly on the query, key and value matrices in attention mechanism, bypassing the explicit computation of the attention matrix and thus avoiding quadratic complexity.